nbrachet/typescript-hello-world/README.md

 # TypeScript Hello World

-A simple TypeScript web application that displays "Hello World" in a browser, optimized for Vercel deployment.
+A simple TypeScript web application that displays "Hello World" in a browser, with Vercel environment detection, optimized for Vercel deployment.

 ## Project Structure